 To tackle ineffective and inefficient water management practices, IHP will work towards enhancing participatory management practices.
 Water management efforts should be implemented through inclusive approaches, ensuring that young minds are considered, that indigenous and local knowledge are the starting point and that all stakeholders are included in the process.
+Many water-related inequalities are due to power-relations.

 Social participation is a means of improving water accountability and responsibility and, when properly achieved, can lead to conscientious and inclusive resource management.
 A central component of participation is gender equity and equality in all decision-making instances.
-Participatory management also includes the enabling of citizen science, user-centered design, youth participation, serious gaming, and participatory modeling in water management.
+Participatory management also includes the enabling of citizen science, user-centred design, youth participation, serious gaming, participatory modelling, and other empowering activities in water management.
 By working together in partnerships, more wide-reaching impacts can be achieved.